isocpp/CppCoreGuidelines/CppCoreGuidelines.md

         S(int m) :m_{abs(m)} { }
     };

-This is not harmful and does not fall under this guideline because it encode type information.
+This is not harmful and does not fall under this guideline because it does not encode type information.

 ##### Note